Interlaced R2D2 DNN Series for Scalable Non-Cartesian MRI with Sensitivity Self-calibration: Training details

 \subsubsection{U-Net}

-Following from R2D2 developments in radio astronomy, the first DNN architecture utilized within R2D2 is U-Net \cite{ronneberger2015u}, which comprises both compression and expansion sections.
-It employs $4$ pooling layers using 2D average-pooling (stride 2) for downsampling, while upsampling is achieved via 2D transposed convolutions.
-The final output is generated through a $1\times1$ convolution layer, producing a single-channel output.
-To preserve detailed information from earlier layers, skip connections are utilized to bind relevant layers in the compression and expansion phases.
-For convolutions, we prefer real-valued over complex-valued ones, in line with findings that real-valued convolutions have a higher capacity dealing with complex values \cite{ramzi2022nc}, achieved by separating real and imaginary parts into distinct channels.
+Following from R2D2 developments in radio astronomy, the first DNN architecture utilized within R2D2 is U-Net \cite{ronneberger2015u}.
+Within the proposed iR2D2 framework and the benchmark R2D2-Net, this architecture is specifically deployed as the sensitivity map estimation module ($\bm{\mathsf{\bar{G}}}$) to robustly capture smooth spatial coil profiles.
+The network comprises symmetric compression and expansion paths.
+It employs four pooling layers using 2D average-pooling (stride 2) for downsampling, while upsampling is achieved via 2D transposed convolutions.
+Skip connections are utilized to propagate high-resolution spatial features from the compression to the expansion phases, and a final $1 \times 1$ convolution layer produces the two-channel output.